Two-step interpretable modeling of Intensive Care Acquired Infections: Step 2: Deep LM-CR model

-We would like to derive a dynamic prediction of the probability distribution function of the failure time of cause $j$ at some time horizon ($t_{hor}$), conditional on surviving event free and on the information available at a fixed time $t_{LM}$ (\emph{landmark time}).
+We would like to derive a dynamic prediction of the probability distribution function of the failure time of cause $j$ at some time horizon ($t_{hor}$), conditional on surviving event-free and on the information available at a fixed time $t_{LM}$ (\emph{landmark time}).
 More specifically, given a prediction window $w$ (such that $t_{hor}= t_{LM}+w$) we would like to estimate the survival probability and the Cumulative Incidence Function (CIF) of cause $j$:

 The LM approach consists of two steps: \begin{enumerate} \item We first divide the time domain of our observations $[s_0, s_1]$ into $n$ equi-spaced landmark points denoted with $\{t_{LM}^{k}\}_{k=1}^n$, where $t_{LM}^{1}\equiv s_0$ and $t_{LM}^{n}\equiv s_1$.
-Hence, we fix the width of the prediction window $w$ (i.e., the \emph{lead time}), and then for each LM time $t_{LM}^k$ we create a dataset by selecting all the subjects at risk at time $t_{LM}^k$ and by imposing \emph{administrative} right-censoring at the time $t_{LM}^k+w$ (\emph{horizon time}).
+We fix the width of the prediction window $w$ (i.e., the \emph{lead time}), and then for each LM time $t_{LM}^k$ we create a dataset by selecting all the subjects at risk at time $t_{LM}^k$ and by imposing \emph{administrative} right-censoring at the time $t_{LM}^k+w$ (\emph{horizon time}).
 Thus, for a vector of time-dependent covariates $\mathbf{Z}(t)$, only the values $\mathbf{Z}(t_{LM}^k)$ at $t_{LM}^k$ are considered in the $k$-th dataset.
 Finally, we create an extensive dataset by stacking all the datasets extracted at each landmark time $t_{LM}^k$ (LM \emph{super-dateset}).

-\item The second step is fitting the \emph{LM-CR super-model} on the stacked LM \emph{super-dateset} \cite[]{nicolaie2013dynamic}.
+\item The second step consist of fitting the \emph{LM-CR super-model} on the stacked LM \emph{super-dateset} \cite[]{nicolaie2013dynamic}.
 Since at each $t_{LM}^k$, the vector $\mathbf{Z}(t_{LM}^k)$ is treated as a time constant vector of covariates, the dataset can be analyzed by using standard survival analysis methods. \end{enumerate}

-In the \emph{LM-CR super-model} we fit indeed a Cox proportional hazard model for the cause specific hazard $\lambda_j$:
+In the \emph{LM-CR super-model} we fit indeed a Cox proportional hazard model for the cause-specific hazard $\lambda_j$:

 where $\lambda_{0j}(t|t_{LM})$ denotes the (unspecified) baseline hazards and $\beta_{j}(t_{LM})$ the set of regressors specific for the $j$-th cause in within the interval interval $[t_{LM}, t_{LM}+w]$.
 We assume that the coefficients $\beta$ depend on $t_{LM}$ in a smooth way, i.e., $ \beta_{j}(t_{LM}) = f_{j}(t_{LM}, {\beta}^{(0)}_j)$ with ${\beta}_j^{(0)}$ a vector of regression parameter and $f_{\beta}(\cdot)$ a parametric function on time, e.g., a spline.
 Our choice has been a quadratic function: